LibraryOfCongress/seeing-lost-enclaves/research/images.md

 # Searching for images

 Searching through archival images can be traumatic and emotional.
 Especially when searching in historically White institutions, photos and especially drawings depicting communities and individual people of color are often dehumanizing or even violent.
 What's more, erasure can often mean literal destruction of records, but it can also involve systematic lack of acknowledgement, recognition, or preservation of knowledge of a community.
-Photographs can also preserve and represent powerful moments of humanity, of daily life, of family and even of our ancestors, and sometimes I found that a photograph of something apparently mundane, but familiar, like a kitchen implement or a piece of clothing, held my attention and provided some kind of hard-to-describe connection.
+Photographs-- of daily life, or family portraits-- can often preserve and represent powerful moments of humanity, of daily life, of family and even of our ancestors.
+In my archival photographic research, a photograph of something mundane, but familiar, like a kitchen implement or a piece of clothing, would hold my attention and provide some kind of hard-to-describe connection.
 Whether photographs bring heavy or warm feelings, allow yourself the time to process.

 For me, finding images has required luck, creativity, and persistence.
 Searching for "Providence Chinatown" won't bring up many photos of what the neighborhood used to look like (although this project is itself beginning to change that).
 Many of the glimpses we can find of the neighborhood are incidental -- in the background of photographs of other things, like the image accompanying this article about Central Baptist Church:

 ![Annotated images of Central Baptist Church, highlighting a Chop Suey sign on a neighboring building, an awning with "ORIENTAL RESTAURANT," and a view of the building from a second angle.](images/images-central-baptist.png)
 _Images of Central Baptist Church from the [Rhode Island State Archives](https://www.sos.ri.gov/divisions/state-archives)_

 "Looking in the background" is how I would describe my approach for _many_ of the images I was able to find of Providence's Chinatown.
-See how in the above image, the same building to the left side, which on careful inspection also has an awning labeled "ORIENTAL RESTAURANT," appears again in a second image from the RI State Archives, again in the background of a photograph of Central Baptist Church, with ladders leaning against it.
+See how in the above image, the building to the left side, which on careful inspection has an awning labeled "ORIENTAL RESTAURANT," appears again in a second image from the RI State Archives, again in the background of a photograph of Central Baptist Church, with ladders leaning against it.

 ## Online image search

-In my experience, using Google or DuckDuckGo image search is worthwhile, but these search terms can work for online archives as well.
+In my experience, using Google or DuckDuckGo image search by keyword is worthwhile, but these search terms can work for online archives as well.
 You may have to skim through hundreds of photos.
 I prefer using DuckDuckGo's image search, since the full resolution image is directly linked from each result.
 These search terms can also work in the Library of Congress's various search systems, such as the [Prints and Photos Division search](https://www.loc.gov/photos/).
 See _Starting points_ on the [Bibliography page](bibliography.md) for more places to search for imagery.

 ![A screenshot of Duck Duck Go image search for the phrase "empire street providence 1914" showing a range of photos of buildings, both black and white and colorized.](images/images-image-search.png)